rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/11-qualitative-research-vs-quantitative-research.md

 ### Key Points:

-*   Data need to be the numerical form so that you can see the results.
+*   Data needs to be in a numerical form to see the results.

-*   In some cases data can not be numerical then you need to convert the data into numerical data.
+*   In some cases, data can not be numerical, so you need to convert the data into numerical data.

-*   There are some ML that can works without numerical data.
+*   There are some ML that can work without numerical data.

+* * *

+## How Much Data is Enough for Valid Research Findings?

+Great question!
+Knowing how much data is “good enough” in research—especially in **quantitative research**—depends on the concept of **statistical power** and **representativeness** of your sample.
+In simple terms, the amount of data should be **large enough to confidently detect patterns or differences** in your study and ensure that the results are not due to chance.

+### How to Know If You Have Enough Data?

+You can determine if you have enough data by considering:

+*   **Sample Size Calculations** (based on population size, confidence level, and margin of error),

+*   **Effect Size** (how big the expected difference is),

+*   **Consistency** in results (adding more data doesn’t change your results significantly),

+*   And whether **patterns start to repeat** without new insights.

+The goal is to have a sample that is both **large enough** to make your findings statistically meaningful and **diverse enough** to represent the larger population.

+### ✅ Example:

+Imagine you're conducting a survey to measure how satisfied university students are with online learning.
+If you only survey 20 students from one department, your data is too limited and cannot represent the whole university.
+However, if you gather responses from **300+ students across different departments, years, and learning environments**, you'll likely have **enough data** to identify general satisfaction trends and make meaningful conclusions.

+* * *

+So, while there’s no one-size-fits-all number, **enough data** means the point where your results become reliable, consistent, and representative of the larger group you're studying.

+### Another Point (Professor Point):

+One more thing to consider is that when you're determining how much data is enough, it's important to check other research papers.
+If your research is closely related or intertwined with another study, you should compare sample sizes.
+If the sample size in your research is somewhat smaller, it's usually acceptable, but if the sample size is significantly smaller, it may need to be increased.

+For example, if the related research has a sample size of 100 and you're using only 30, that's an issue.
+However, if you're using a sample size of around 90, that's generally acceptable.

 * * *